Jokic leads Denver Nuggets past LeBron’s Lakers 113-111, into their first NBA Finals

 James finished with 40 points, 10 rebounds and nine assists after the highest-scoring postseason half of his career, but even the top scorer in NBA history couldn’t keep the deep, dynamic Nuggets from their sixth consecutive victory overall.

-James missed two tying shots in the final seconds, with Aaron Gordon appearing to block his shot at the buzzer.
+James missed two tying shots in the final seconds, with Aaron Gordon getting official credit for blocking his tying try at the buzzer.

-Jokic earned his eighth triple-double of the playoffs by the third quarter, breaking Wilt Chamberlain’s 1967 NBA record for triple-doubles in a single postseason.
-The Serbian big man also led the Nuggets’ tenacious defensive effort despite picking up his fifth foul midway through the fourth quarter — and when Denver needed a big basket, Jokic delivered that as well.
+“For that game to go down to the wire and for the ball to be in LeBron James’ hands, those seconds were an eternity,” Malone said.
+“When the buzzer went off, it was almost surreal for a second.
+Couldn’t be more proud of this group.”

 The Lakers erased a seven-point deficit and tied it with five minutes to play, but Jokic hit a 25-foot fallaway 3-pointer.
-After Anthony Davis hit two free throws to tie it with 1:11 left, Jokic muscled his way past Davis for the tiebreaking layup.
+After Davis hit two free throws to tie it with 1:13 left, Jokic put the Nuggets ahead again.

 James then badly missed a strange fallaway jumper with 26 seconds left.
-After Murray missed a turnaround to give the Lakers one last chance, James’ drive at the buzzer was thwarted by Murray and Gordon, who scored 22 points.
+Murray missed a turnaround to give the Lakers one last chance, but James’ drive at the buzzer was thwarted by Murray and Gordon, who scored 22 points.

-The Nuggets will cap their superb season under coach Michael Malone by playing for their first NBA championship.
+The Nuggets will cap their superb season by playing for their first NBA championship.
 Denver both eliminated the Lakers for the first time in eight playoff meetings and swept a playoff series for the first time, likely earning several days off before the finals.

 Unless the Boston Celtics make basketball history by rallying from their 3-0 deficit in the East finals, Denver will host the eighth-seeded Miami Heat to open the NBA Finals, beginning June 1.